Kent-PHO/kphotools/README.md

 ### age_banding()
 Creates a new column of age bands based on a column of single year ages.
 The age bands come out in the format needed to use the PHE indicators life expectancy function.
 ### add_esp()
 Creates a new column of european standard population (ESP) weights based on a column of age bands in your dataframe.
 The ESP weights come out in the format needed to use some of the PHEindicators functions.
+### lt()
+Creates a lifetable when supplied a dataframe with only two columns (single year of age and corresponding deaths).
+Goes beyond existing lifetable functions by providing each parameter in the lifetable calculation needed for other forumla (e.g. decomposition of life expectnacy gaps).